General-relativistic radiation transport scheme in Gmunu II: Implementation of novel microphysical library for neutrino radiation -- Weakhub: Results

 Regarding the post-bounce evolution, for the first $70~\mathrm{ms}$, \texttt{Weakhub~(Con)} exhibits higher $L^{\mathrm{fluid}}_{\nu_e}$ and $L^{\mathrm{fluid}}_{\bar{\nu}_e}$ due to the lower scattering opacity, leading to enhanced cooling of the PNS and the surrounding matter.
 The matter reaches a lower temperature, resulting in reduced neutrino emission during later evolution, as evident from the lower values of $L^{\mathrm{fluid}}_{\nu_x}$.
 It is expected that these differences become more significant with a longer evolution.

 There are also subdominant effects arising from differences between both libraries, including energy bin discretization, the resolution of table dependencies, bounds of tables, and numerical integration methods.
 Notably, when applying centroid or centered values for energy bins in the neutrino library, we have found no noticeable difference.
+Despite numerous differences between the two libraries, the simulation results exhibit remarkable similarity, indicating the consistency of the conventional set of interactions in \texttt{Weakhub}.